-- LU 1: To seek to attract a residential population and commercial activity in the town centre through high quality design with a continuous street frontage with a variety of buildings, well maintained and attractive facades and active ground floors providing a pleasant and distinctive place. - LU 2: To prioritise the use and enjoyment of the town streets and spaces by pedestrians and cyclists so that the impact of the private car and HGV traffic is moderated and a more reasonable balance is achieved between the interests of pedestrians, cyclists and drivers, including a more consistent approach to car parking in the town centre including increased provisions of off-street car parking.
+- LU 1: To seek to attract a residential population and commercial activity in the town centre through high quality design with a continuous street frontage with a variety of buildings, well maintained and attractive facades and active ground floors providing a pleasant and distinctive place. - LU 2: To prioritise the use and enjoyment of the town streets and spaces by pedestrians and cyclists in accordance with the Design Manual for Urban Roads and Streets (2013), so that the impact of the private car and HGV traffic is moderated and a more reasonable balance is achieved between the interests of pedestrians, cyclists and drivers, including a more consistent approach to car parking in the town centre including

-- LU 3: To promote the mixed use nature of the town and to preserve its role as the centre of business and commerce in Muine Bheag. - LU 4: To secure a broad base of employment and enterprise in the town through small, medium and large scale commercial development. - LU 5: To require the inclusion of opportunities for mixed uses in new development in the town centre. - LU 6: To reinforce tourism, related facilities and services and to actively market Muine Bheag / Royal Oak. - LU 7: To retain and improve the existing housing stock in the town centre and focus on opportunities for a range of household types in the town. - LU 8: To investigate the feasibility of developing water-related activities, subject to the requirements of the Habitats Directive. - LU 9: To encourage town centre services, tourism and living along the canal front. - LU 10: To promote the development of quality shopfronts and in particular traditional shopfronts which contribute to the distinctive character of the town and to facilitate the improvement of vacant shops and premises in the town centre.
+- increased provision of off-street car parking". - LU 3: To promote the mixed use nature of the town and to preserve its role as the centre of business and commerce in Tullow. - LU 4: To secure a broad base of employment and enterprise in the town through small, medium and large scale commercial development. - LU 5: To require the inclusion of opportunities for mixed uses in new development in the town centre. - LU 6: To reinforce tourism, related facilities and services and to actively market Tullow. - LU 7: To retain and improve the existing housing stock in the town centre and focus on opportunities for a range of household types in the town. - LU 8: To investigate the feasibility of developing of water-related activities, subject to the requirements of the Habitats Directive. - LU 9: To encourage town centre services, tourism and living along the river front where appropriate. - LU 10: To promote the development of quality shopfronts and in particular traditional shopfronts which contribute to the distinctive character of the town and to facilitate the improvement of vacant shops and premises in the town centre - LU 11: To support improved pedestrian connections throughout the town and to investigate the feasibility of providing a pedestrian bridge(s) linking: - (i) the Carlow Road to the Ballymurphy Road (amenity facilities) and - (ii) the Ouragh Road to the proposed amenity lands to the west bank of the Slaney River.
+Any such proposals shall be subject to Appropriate Assessment in accordance with Article 6(3) of the Habitats Directive and shall be subject to a Flood Risk Assessment and OPW consent under Section 50 of the Arterial Drainage Act.

-- LUO 1: To extend the existing pedestrian network and facilities and look at the possibility of cycling facilities. - LUO 2: To provide small scale leisure / recreation facilities in the town centre, such as for example, a tennis court, basketball court, skate park. - LUO 3: To require the integration of off-street car parking facilities in the redevelopment of large sites.
+- LUO 1: To extend the existing pedestrian network and facilities and look at the possibility of cycling facilities. - LUO 2: To provide small scale leisure / recreation facilities in the town centre, such as for example, a tennis court, basketball court, skate park.

+LUO 3: To require the integration of off-street car parking facilities in the redevelopment of large sites.